 The benefit of adopting is that many King Shepherds in rescue are already at a mature age.

-Any behavioral and/or health issues that are present will be obvious and explained to you in detail by staff.
+Any behavioral and/or health issues will explained to you in detail by staff.

 Rescuing is generally a lot cheaper than purchasing a puppy too.

-However, the downside is that many of the dogs who end up in rescue are there for a reason; be that behavioral problems, health issues, or both.
+However, some of the dogs who end up in rescue are there for a reason; be that behavioral problems, health issues, or both.
 You may have to be prepared for a rough road!

-If you do decide to adopt, you will be interviewed to ascertain whether you will be a good fit for the dog.
+If you do decide to adopt, you will be interviewed to see if you will be a good fit for the dog.

 Questions will be asked about your current family situation and the time you have to devote to a pet.
 From there, you will be either allowed or denied adoption of the dog.